2008 North Indian Ocean cyclone season: Cyclonic Storm Nisha

 Late in the morning of November 25, India Meteorological Department satellite imageries, including surface observations from Sri Lanka and coastal stations of Tamil Nadu, indicated that a depression had formed over Sri Lanka in southwest Bay of Bengal.
 The depression remained nearly stationary and intensified into a deep depression three hours later.
 The IMD posted a cyclone watch for Tamil Nadu region of India noting that the system was likely to intensify into a cyclonic storm and cross Tamil Nadu coast between Pamban and Nagapattinam by tomorrow night.
 Very late in the day the IMD mentioned that the deep depression would intensify, however the cyclone watch for Tamil Nadu coast was lowered (or not mentioned) in the bulletin issued.
-Early on November 26, the deep depression close to Tamil Nadu coast intensified into a cyclonic storm and was named "Nisha".
+Early on November 26, the deep depression close to Tamil Nadu coast intensified into a cyclonic storm and was named Nisha.
+(Note: The name Nisha (Bengali: নিশা; [ˈniʃaˑ]) was contributed by Bangladesh and means night in Bengali.)
 It crossed the coast close to the north of Karaikal between 0530 and 0630 hours IST on November 27 and Karaikal reported 35 kn at the time of landfall.
 On November 28, JTWC issued their final warning.
 Nisha headed northwest towards south Karnataka after making landfall in Tamil Nadu.

 15 people have been killed when Nisha hit northern Sri Lanka on November 25, 2008, causing heavy rains and flooding that reportedly displaced between 60,000 and 70,000 people in Vanni and 20,000 people in Jaffna district.
 Jaffna recorded the highest rainfall since 1918, of 520.1 mm of rain in last week, with Wednesday's reading of 389.8 mm, being the highest in nine decades.

 189 people were killed by the heavy rains and floods caused by the cyclone in Tamil Nadu and the death toll is expected to rise.
 Some places have recorded extreme rainfall, notably Orathanad, Thanjavur district where over 660 mm of rain fell within a period of 24 hours and broke the 65-year-old record of highest rainfall registered in 24 hours in Tamil Nadu.
 Previously the highest amount of rainfall in a day was 570 mm registered by Cuddalore on May 18, 1943.
 In two days, Orathanadu registered 990 mm of rainfall.
 Overall in 4 days between 25 and 28 November, Orathanadu got 1280 mm making it as the 4th wettest Cylone in India.
 The most affected areas map released by ReliefWeb.

 Nisha killed 204 people making it the 4th deadliest storm in 2008 after Cyclone Nargis, Typhoon Fengshen and Hurricane Hanna.
 Damage is estimated at 3789 crores i.e. $800 million (US$).